A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-In \Cref{fig:C_DVC}~(b), the joint effect manifests more explicitly.
-We observe that the trajectories from \Cref{fig:Comparison_DriftState_SB_DC}~(b) become a smoothed version~(as in \Cref{fig:M_SB}~(b) for the monopolistic case).
-In fact, the dotted lines of \Cref{fig:C_DVC}~(b) coincide with the solid lines from \Cref{fig:M_SB}~(b).
-We observe, as in \Cref{sec:Numerics_EffectCompetition}, that competition leads to less pronounced capacity development.
-Moreover, as in \Cref{sec:EffectMonopolistVolatility}, the ability of controlling the state's variability leads to higher production capacity on the long-term than under drift control only.
+In Figure~\ref{fig:C_DVC}~(b), the joint effect manifests more explicitly.
+We observe that the trajectories from Figure~\ref{fig:Comparison_DriftState_SB_DC}~(b) become a smoothed version~(as in Figure~\ref{fig:M_SB}~(b) for the single producer case).
+In fact, the dotted lines of Figure~\ref{fig:C_DVC}~(b) coincide with the solid lines from Figure~\ref{fig:M_SB}~(b).
+We observe, as in Section~\ref{sec:num-inter}, that interaction leads to less pronounced production development.
+Moreover, as in Section~\ref{sec:num-vol}, the ability of controlling the state's variability leads to higher production on the long-term than under drift control only.